-English Language Arts 4 units
+English Languag e Arts 4 units

-Health 1/2 unit
+Health 1⁄2 unit

-Mathematics 4 units 1
+Mathematics 4 units

-Physical Education 1/2 unit 2
+Physical Education on 1⁄2 unit

-Science 3 units 3
+Science 3 units

-Social Studies 3 units 4
+Social Studies 3 units

+Additional unit in n either 1 unit

+Science or Socia I Studies

 Electives 5 units5

 Other Requirements:

-Economics and financial literacy/Fine Arts6
+Economics and financial literacy/Fine Arts

-1 Math units must include one unit of algebra II or the equivalent of algebra II.

-2 School districts may adopt a policy that would exempt students who participate in interscholastic athletics, marching band or cheerleading for two full seasons or an approved Junior Reserve Officer Training Corps (JROTC) program for two years from the physical education requirement.
+Math units must include one unit of algebra II or the equivalent of algebra II.
+School districts may adopt a policy that would exempt students who participate in interscholastic athletics, marching band or cheerleading for two full seasons or an approved Junior Reserve Officer Training Corps (JROTC) program for two years from the physical education requirement.
 Students must take another course, which cannot be a physical education course, of at least 60 contact hours.

-3 Science units must include one unit of physical sciences, one unit of life sciences, and one unit of advanced study in one or more of the following sciences: chemistry, physics, or other physical science; advanced biology or other life science; astronomy, physical geology, or other earth or space science.
+Science units must include one unit of physical sciences, one unit of life sciences and one unit of advanced study in one or more of the following sciences: chemistry, physics or other physical science; advanced biology or other life science; astronomy, physical geology or other earth or space science.
 Students on a Student Success Plan may be exempted from advanced study in science.

-4 Social studies units must include $\frac{1}{2}$ unit of American history and $\frac{1}{2}$ unit of American government, and $\frac{1}{2}$ unit in world history and civilizations (for students in the classes of 2021 and beyond) in the three required social studies units.

-5 Electives units must include one or any combination of foreign language, fine arts, business, career-technical education, family and consumer sciences, technology, agricultural education, or English language arts, mathematics, science or social studies courses not otherwise required.
+Social studies units must include 1⁄2 unit of American history and 1⁄2 unit of American government, and 1⁄2 unit in world history and civilizations (for students in the classes of 2021 and beyond) in the three required social studies units Electives units must include one or any combination of foreign language, fine arts, business, career-technical education, family and consumer sciences, technology, agricultural education or English language arts, mathematics, science or social studies courses not otherwise required.
+All students must receive instruction in economics and financial literacy during

-6 All students must receive instruction in economics and financial literacy during Grades 9-12 and must complete at least two semesters of fine arts taken any time in Grades 7-12.
+Grades 9-12 and must complete at least two semesters of fine arts taken any time in Grades 7-12.
 Students following a career-technical pathway are exempted from the fine arts requirement.

-All students take the following end-of-course exams:
+All students take the following end-of-course exams: Algebra I and Geometry

+Biology

-Algebra I and Geometry Biology American History and American Government English II Students studying College Credit Plus courses in Biology, American History or
+American History and American Government

+English II

-American Government may take assessments aligned to those courses in lieu of end-of-course exams to avoid double testing.
+\Students studying College Credit Plus courses in Biology, American History or American Government may take assessments aligned to those courses in lieu of end-of-course exams to avoid double testing.